tmtsoftware/esw/docs/src/main/technical/apps/sequence-manager-app.md

 If you don't provide the version or SHA in above command, `esw-sm-app` will be installed with the latest tagged binary of `esw-sm-app`
 @@@

-## 4. Run sequence manager via install esw-sm-app
+## 4. Run Sequence Manager via Install esw-sm-app

 Once esw-sm-app is installed, one can simply run esw-sm-app by executing start command